shakacode/shakapacker/README.md

 # Shakapacker

 _Official, actively maintained successor to [rails/webpacker](https://github.com/rails/webpacker).
 Internal naming for `shakapacker` will continue to use `webpacker` where possible for v6.
-ShakaCode stands behind long-term maintainence and development of this project for the Rails community._
+ShakaCode stands behind the long-term maintainence and development of this project for the Rails community._

 * See [V6 Upgrade](./docs/v6_upgrade.md) for upgrading from v5 or prior v6 releases.